walles/moar/README.md

 # TODO

-- Searching for something above us should wrap the search.

 - Enable exiting using ^c (without restoring the screen).

 - Start at a certain line if run as `moar file.txt:42`